-Close proximity of raw material production belt ensures timely and cost-efficient supply portfolio including raw materials and our niche clientele spread across several regions and categories, diminishes the risks associated with the dependence on any particular product and raw material, clientele or geography.
+Our diversified and comprehensive product portfolio including raw materials and our niche clientele spread across several regions and categories, diminishes the risks associated with the dependence on any particular product and raw material, clientele or geography.
 Our Company's ability to manage a wide product portfolio and maintaining leadership in certain products is based on our capability to understand the evolving client requirements, design, development and manufacturing capabilities.